 What will happen to the existing hospital?

-The old Stanton Hospital will have its cladding and hazardous materials removed by the Boreal Health Partnership.
+The existing Stanton Hospital, currently referred to as "Legacy Stanton," will have its cladding and hazardous materials removed by the Boreal Health Partnership.
 The GNWT will maintain ownership of the building, which will be leased to Ventura Stanton Inc. for development into rental space.

 The vision for the building is for it to exist as part of a “Campus of Care.”
-It would accommodate for the development of programs and services that fit well with a hospital campus setting.
-To date, the GNWT has committed to housing outpatient rehabilitation services and 72 long-term care beds in the old facility.
+To date, the GNWT has committed to housing 72 long-term care beds, 18 extended care beds, outpatient rehabilitation services and the Frame Lake clinic into the renovated Legacy building.

 The GNWT will benefit from the agreement with Ventura Stanton Inc. through profit share of leased space and potential for reduced rent if the GNWT should require space in the old facility.
 This arrangement also ensures the GNWT reduces risk with Stanton Ventura Inc. responsible for marketing, operating, and maintaining the facility for the next 30 years.